matiassanchez12/matiassanchez12/README.md

 - 🔭 I’m currently working on Zink in tech Project
 - 🌱 I’m currently learning Sass, Jest and Node.js,
-- 🌱 Upcoming technologies to learn Laravel and Angular
+- 📚 Upcoming technologies to learn Laravel and Angular
+- 🎧 Music techno and movies lover